 Miniature bull terriers are considered a rare breed.
 As such, they are expensive and incredibly difficult to obtain.
 The demand for miniature bull terrier puppies is much higher than the supply.
 Many individuals must wait months for an opportunity to own one.
 In fact, most litters are reserved before they are even birthed.
 Breeders are selective about puppy placement and a contract is usually required.
 Puppies require costly health screenings within the first two years of life, so the total investment significantly increases even after the initial purchase.
 Miniature bull terrier puppies are extremely active and sometimes hard to train.
 While their unique appearance makes them a favored breed, their needs and personality make them a poor choice for some families.
 We strongly recommend researching the breed before deciding to purchase a puppy.

 We have been fortunate to acquire outstanding dogs from around the world, produced by international multi-champions and grand champions, each one enhances our program with unique qualities and a distinctive appearance.
 The miniature bull terrier gene pool is very limited.
 This could easily lead to a founder effect (or significant loss in genetic variation due to a small interbreeding population).
 We import miniature bull terriers from other countries for this reason.
-Introducing new lineages is the most efficient methods of enhancing the gene pool within the United States and neighboring countries.
+Introducing new lineages is the best method of enhancing the gene pool within the United States and neighboring countries.
 Our bloodlines stem heavily from German, Spanish, Australian, Swedish, Polish, and European pedigrees.